Accommodation in Guildford

 Guilden Village

 Each room includes a ¾ double bed, Samsung air-conditioning and smart TV, safety deposit box, private study desk and ensuite bathroom.
-All students have access to the communal amenities including Samsung powered cluster kitchens, on-site gym, cinema room, Sky lounge, free shuttle bus (to and from accommodation) and bike scheme.
+All students have access to the communal amenities including Samsung powered cluster kitchens, on-site gym, cinema room, Sky lounge, free shuttle bus (to and from accommodation) and a bike scheme.

 FOR: Students aged 16+